 Saito Tamaki‘s “Psychoanalysis of Beautiful Fighting Girl” , his later “Otaku Sexuality”, the 2011 English translation “Beautiful Fighting Girl” and his current work on the tribes of Japanese fandom is adamant (and very, very lacanian) about this: you need the secks to “energize” the imaginary, so as to re-enchant the real world.
 The lacanian/ freudian -speak for this is cathexis (or re-cathexis) and without it, you are just an obsessive collector or “maniac”.
 You come up short as an otaku or a fujoshi.

 When first published in 2000, this view caused such a commotion in Japan, that it spurred a decade of denial, debate and rebuttal.
 To cut to the chase, real (as defined by Tamaki) otaku and/or fujoshi pleasure themselves with the help of their fave stuff.
-No active sexual fantasy about characters and/or situations and you have no “electric charge” to bring life to a fantasy world as counterpose to a drab reality.
-The only thing that Tamaki skirts, in his theory works is the mechanism. which is left as an exercise for the student.
-There are allusions to the pornographic content of the side stories and parodies at Comiket, but he really should have driven home the mechanism a bit more.
+No active sexual fantasy about characters and/or situations and you have no ‘electric charge’ to bring life to a fantasy world as counterpose to a drab reality.
+The only thing that Tamaki skirts, in his writings is the mechanism, which is left as an exercise for the student.
+There are allusions to the pornographic content of the side stories and parodies at Comiket but he really could have driven home the mechanism a bit more: